Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 -----
 1. Make sure that you have followed the steps in [Section 0 - Getting Started] [Accessing the Swagger Interface](../s0_getting_started#accessing-the-swagger-interface) and [Validate API Connectivity](../s0_getting_started#validate-api-connectivity)
 2. Scroll down and expand the **reports** section
-3. Click on **`/reports/ranked`** to expand the documentation for that method
+3. Click on **`/reports`** to expand the documentation for that method
+4. Click the **Try it out!** button
-4. Paste the following JSON report request into the body text box
+5. Paste the following JSON report request into the body text box
 ```javascript
 {
   "rsid": "geo1metrixxprod",